News Banner

 News

-What Is Total Cost of Ownership in Manufacturing?
+What Is Total Cost of Ownership in Manufacturing (And How Does it Impact Your Company’s Bottom Line?)

-Initial purchase price does not reflect the total value of an item.
-The total cost of ownership (TCO) is useful in comparing machinery for a manufacturing facility.
-This metric combines several factors of owning and operating a piece of machinery for a full picture of the cost of lifetime ownership.
-Make more informed and wiser investment decisions for your manufacturing facility equipment using TCO as a factor.
+When you buy an item, its initial price does not reflect the total value you’re investing in that purchase.
+If you want an accurate assessment of what you’re spending, you want to calculate the total cost of ownership (TCO).
+This metric combines several factors of owning and operating a piece of machinery for a full picture of the cost of ownership over the lifetime of its use.

 What Is the Total Cost of Ownership?

-TCO uses data on all aspects of buying and using a product to give a realistic estimate of how much a company will spend throughout the duration of its life.
-It includes the hidden costs of using equipment, which may encompass expenses related to daily operation, maintenance, and training staff to run it.
-These hidden values may be a sizable percentage of the overall TCO.
+TCO also includes the hidden costs of using equipment.
+For instance, this could encompass expenses related to daily operation, maintenance, and training staff to use a piece of machinery.
+These hidden values are not just a factor.
+They can be a sizable percentage of the overall TCO.

-Total cost of ownership provides a means to determine the return on investment (ROI) of buying a product.
-Comparing the ROI on various products ensures that you make a value-based investment in the option you choose.
+Total cost of ownership provides a means to determine the real return on investment (ROI) of buying a product.
+Comparing the ROI on various products ensures that you make a value-based decision before committing to a multi-year investment.

 Total Cost of Ownership vs. Price